nile4000/nile4000/README.md

 - 👋 Hi, I’m nils
 - 🧑‍💻 I'm full-time employed
-- 🌱 I’m currently working with all kinds of Frontend-Frameworks and Java/Rust
+- 🌱 I’m currently working with all kinds of Frontend-Frameworks and Java
 - 💞️ I’m looking for collaborators on cool projects

 <!---